hanhanwu/Hanhan_Data_Science_Practice/README.md

  * My normal python iterate code, method 2: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/large_file_python_iterate_method2.py
  * My Spark Python code: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/large_file_Spark_Python.py
  * Running time comparison: Using the normal pyhton code, both methods (method 2 is a little bit faster), they took 20 minutes to run 5000 records.
 When I was running the Spark code to get insights of those 4000000 records, it took less than 10 minutes to give me what I want.
  * But!
 Every strong weapon has its limitation, Spark too.
-In this case, if you try to count the final results or if you want to see error_df, it will take very long time and your GPU can become very hot.
+In this case, if you try to count the final results or if you want to see error_df, it will take very long time and your GPU can become very hot, because Spark needs to check the whole records.
 The reason I got what I wanted fast was because Spark is using lazy methods, without check all the records, it could return me the results I want, for example: merchant_df.show(n=3).

 ********************************************